SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/assignments.md

 Please make sure to allocate plenty of time before class to complete the exercises!

 * Try it at least a few days in advance
-* Ask for help on Slack if you get stuck
+* Ask for help on Slack when you get stuck (follow the "30 minute" rule).
+Keep in mind I will be more available to help 9-5, during the week.

 **Before class**: